- Environmental Journalism

 Young has worked as a reporter and editor for national and regional news organizations, including the Detroit Free Press, The Atlanta Journal-Constitution, The Arizona Republic, Dallas Times Herald and Knight Ridder’s Washington Bureau.
 And she has reported on a wide range of federal agencies including the Centers for Disease Control and Prevention, U.S. Department of Agriculture, Food and Drug Administration, Environmental Protection Agency, Department of Veterans Affairs and the Consumer Product Safety Commission.

-She has been honored with dozens of reporting awards, including three National Press Club Awards, four National Headliner Awards, three Scripps Howard Awards, three Gerald Loeb Awards, the Hillman Prize and an Alfred I. duPont-Columbia University Award.
+She has been honored with dozens of reporting awards, including three National Press Club Awards, three Scripps Howard Awards, three Gerald Loeb Awards, the Hillman Prize and an Alfred I. duPont-Columbia University Award.
+Her work has also been honored by the National Academies of Sciences, Engineering, and Medicine.

 Young has a bachelor’s degree in journalism from the University of Kansas.